ffund/ml-notebooks/notebooks/4-neural-model-selection-hw.md

 Make sure to carefully label each axis (including units on the time axis!), and label the data series (i.e. which color is the actual value and which is the predicted value).
+Use solid lines (not dashed or dotted).
+Use similar dimensions as the "velocity vs. time" plot above.

 :::